-A broad-bodied pot with a wide lid that makes it easy to load and clean.
+A broad-bodied pot with a wide lid that makes it easy to fill and clean.
 The sturdy form of this pot is accented by bamboo details on the body, lid, spout and handle.
-Perfect for a variety of teas, but we this this pot would work best for long, twisted leaves or compressed pu-erh cakes.
+Perfect for a variety of teas, but we think this pot would work best for long, twisted leaves or compressed pu-erh cakes.

 All volumes are measured to the brim.
 Functional volume may vary.

 volume 8 oz/250 ml • height 3.25" • width 3.25" • length 5"

 Yixing teapots are intended to be seasoned with one type of tea.
 Due to the clay’s level of porosity, a yixing teapot will take on the aroma and character of the tea brewed in it.

 To season a new yixing teapot, first scrub the teapot with a soft sponge.
 Rinse, fill the teapot with fresh water and let it sit overnight.
 Second, brew a strong infusion of the tea you intend to season the pot with.
 Submerge the teapot (filled with the tea infusion) in a large bowl of water and let the pot sit in the bowl overnight.
 In the morning rinse the teapot with fresh water and begin using.